32 of the Absolute Best TV Shows to Watch on HBO Max

 Mind Over Murder (2022)

 Award-winning filmmaker Nanfu Wang (One Child Nation, In the Same Breath) directs this fascinating docuseries about the 1985 murder of 68-year-old Helen Wilson in the small town of Beatrice, Nebraska.
 There's a lot to the story -- six people were convicted for her murder and exonerated 20 years later.
 In the first episode, we learn about the impact of these events on Wilson's family and the Beatrice community.
-The show also introduces Burt Searcy, a former policeman who decided to launch a private investigation into the case.
+The show also introduces Burt Searcy, a former police officer who decided to tackle the case.

 Crime